DataDaphine/Soccer-Analytics-with-SQL-Summer-Revision-Project/README.md

 ## 📌 Notes

-This project is for educational and self-improvement purposes.
-It documents both correct and in-progress queries, along with observations and strategies for solving SQL problems.
+This project is intended for educational and personal development purposes.
+Some queries include exploratory attempts, in-progress ideas, and partial solutions, all of which are annotated to reflect reasoning and approach.

 ---